-The Physical Recreation Section of The Duke of Ed offers young people the opportunity to participate in physical activity in a variety of ways: some people want to train alone, others enjoy non-competitive activity with one or more friends, others love the challenge of team sports, and others still are exhilarated by the thrill of competition.
+The Physical Recreation Section of The Duke of Ed gives you the opportunity to participate in physical activity in a way that suits you.
+You might want to train alone or take part in a non-competitive activity with one or more friends.
+Or, you might love the challenge of team sports and the thrill of competition!

-No matter what the young person’s physical or mental ability or inclination is, as long as they have the determination, this Section offers the opportunity to develop healthy fitness habits that will hopefully carry on long after an Award has been achieved.
+No matter your physical or mental ability or inclination, as long as you have the determination, this Section offers the opportunity to develop healthy fitness habits that will hopefully continue long after you achieve your Award.

 For this Section, Participants must: